When you think about it, there aren't all too many destinations in the world that are equally fun no matter when you visit.

 There are more than 600 miles of hiking and 500 miles of mountain biking trails (with many suitable for e-bikes also) in the vicinity of Vegas, with some of the best being in Red Rock Canyon, less than 20 miles from the Strip.

-Things do get rather cold in the desert at night, but that almost makes it all the more enjoyable to hit the casino floors or take in one of the city's renowned musical showcases.
+Things do get colder in the desert at night, but that almost makes it all the more enjoyable to have a dazzling Fremont Street experience or take in one of the city's renowned musical showcases.

 Elton John, Boyz II Men, Backstreet Boys, Rod Stewart, J-Lo, Santana and Britney Spears are just some of the acts with Vegas residencies this winter.